mengfj/bookmark-gts/README.md

-This is a example app for pipeline demo.
+This is an example app for pipeline demo.